TH3-CH4RL3S/Lunch-Mail/README.md

 # 🍽️ LunchBot – Daily Restaurant Lunch Emailer

-**LunchBot** is a Python-based tool that automatically fetches daily lunch menus from restaurant websites, uses OpenAI's GPT-4o-mini model to extract and format them beautifully in HTML, and emails the result to a group of recipients.
+**LunchBot** is a powerful Python-based automation tool designed to simplify and enhance your lunch planning experience.
+It automatically fetches daily lunch menus from restaurant websites, processes them using OpenAI's GPT models (tested with versions as low as GPT-4o-mini), and delivers beautifully formatted HTML emails to your inbox.
+Whether you're coordinating lunch for a team or just want to stay informed, LunchBot ensures you never miss a delicious meal.

 ---

 ## 🚀 Features

 - ✅ Fetches menus from one or more restaurant websites
 - 🤖 Uses GPT to extract **only today's lunch**, even if the full week's menu is listed
-- 🕵️ Validates correct **week number** (even if testing on a Sunday!)
-- 💸 Extracts or mentions **lunch price and serving time**
+- 💸 Extracts and mentions **lunch price and serving time**
-- 📬 Sends a formatted HTML email with a friendly greeting and a funny Lunch Bot signature
+- 📬 Sends a formatted HTML email with a friendly greeting and inbedded CSS
+- 🕵️ **Lunchmysterium**: Includes a daily riddle, rebus, or math puzzle to engage recipients
+- ⏰ Perfect for **automated daily scheduling** using `cron` — set it and forget it!
 - 💾 Caches websites to avoid reprocessing
 - 📅 Skips sending emails on **Swedish public holidays** using the `holidays` package
-- 📅 Configured for testing: simulates **Monday of next week** if script is run on a weekend

 ---